Zer-Val/Projet-C-/README.md

 overriden version.
 - Derive Option into AmericanOption, and override isAmericanOption() properly.
-- Derive AmericanOption into AmericanCallOption and AmericanPutOption, write proper constructors and override their respective payo() methods.
+- Derive AmericanOption into AmericanCallOption and AmericanPutOption, write proper constructors and override their respective payoff() methods.
 - Modify CRRPricer in order for it to price properly American options; the exercise condition for American options is stored in a BinaryTree<bool>, accessible through a getter method bool getExercise(int, int).